warrenv/automation-engineer-project/RDD.md

       - Mainly helps for control during testing.

 - Can the datafetcher get data from the third-party api successfully
-  - TODO: write integration tests.
+  - TODO: [x] write integration tests.
     - log success.
-      - report number of entries fetched.
+      - report number of entries fetched?
-      - report timing? via middleware?
+      - report timing?
     - log errors.

 - Can the datasaver save data successfully